Canterbury Girls

 Canterbury Girls is the fourth studio album by American duo Lily & Madeleine.
 It was released on February 22, 2019 through New West Records.

 Critical reception

 Canterbury Girls received generally favorable reviews according to Metacritic, with a score of 80/100 based on four reviews.

 Accolades

-Canterbury Girls is nominated for the Album Of The Year Award at the Pop Awards 2020.
+Canterbury Girls was nominated for the Album of the Year Award at the Pop Awards 2020.